theQRL/documentation/docs/Use/Node/node-update.md

 #### QRL Node in Background with `systemd`

-If the node has been setup to run in the background with linux systemd follow these steps to stop the node.
+If the node has been setup to run in the background with Linux systemd follow these steps to stop the node.

 check for the running node process